konstantinosKokos/spindle/README.md

 ---

 ## Citing

-Please cite the following two papers if you use (parts of) this repository for your own work.
+Pending a unifying publication, please cite the following papers if you use spindle:

-If you use the package as an end-to-end parser, also cite this repository.

 > ### Geometry-Aware Supertagging with Heterogeneous Dynamic Convolutions
 > ```latex
 > @misc{https://doi.org/10.48550/arxiv.2203.12235,